 Though this is principally a cultural touring holiday, some of the most extraordinary sights in Bhutan, like the Tigers' Nest monastery, can only be accessed on foot and therefore you will want to be in reasonable physical shape to get the most out of your holiday - this is the Himalaya after all!
 As this is a comprehensive tour of Bhutan's special places and iconic sights, there is by necessity some time spent on the road and you should be prepared for this.
-Our 2024 itineraries drive to and from the central district of Bumthang (and we added a day to allow this).
-Unpredictable flight schedules meant that we could no longer include the outward journey to Bumthang by plane.
-Our drive back to Paro is carefully staged to maximise the time spent in each place we visit.
+However, by utilising the flight from Paro to Bumthang we avoid retracing our steps and the journey back to Paro is carefully staged to maximise the time spent in each place we visit.
 During the road journeys there will be plenty of time to visit the key places of interest along the way, and to make the most of photo opportunities!